wcfrobert/wcfrobert.github.io/_posts/2022-11-22-baseplate.md

 <hr>

-Base plate resist axial, shear, and moment demand.
-The first question we must answer is how the loads are distributed.
-What does the free-body diagram look like?
-What is the bearing stress?
-How much tension and shear are the anchors taking?

 ## 2.1 Analysis Model And Load Combinations

-The base reactions can be extracted from any analysis software.
+Base reactions can be extracted from any analysis software.
 We are interested in the axial demand, shear demand, and moment demand from the most critical load combination.
-For moment frame systems, these demands can be extracted either from the internal forces of column members on the ground floor or the base nodal reactions (they should be in equilibrium).

 $${P_u, V_u, M_u} $$

 Column base connections are technically designed to remain elastic.
-So we need to use the relevant overstrength load combinations:
+So we need to use the appropriate overstrength load combinations:

 $$1.2D + 0.5L \pm 1.0E_{mh}$$

 The equation above is just for reference purposes.
-Ideally, your design combination should be an envelope of many other load combinations:
+Ideally, your design combination is an envelope of many other load combinations that takes into account:

-* Live load may need to have a 1.0 factor depending on occupancy.
-Also need to consider live load reduction factor which is significant for ground floor columns.
-Ideally your design software should automatically deal with these accounting tasks
-* Your design load combination should be an envelope of that takes into account:
 * 100%-30% seismic force directional combinations if applicable (e.g. 100X+30Y, 30X+100Y, -30X+100Y, ...)
 * Accidental mass eccentricities
 * Other assumed loading configurations

+## 2.2 Loading Scenario

 Furthermore, we need to consider two "load scenarios".
 A high compression case, and a uplift (or low compression) case.
-The need to evaluate uplift is self-explanatory.
-Even if your column never experiences uplift, evaluating low-compression case is important too because base plate classification is a function of axial demand (the base plate may change from small eccentricity where anchor rods don't experience tension to large eccentricity case where they do)

 * High compression case: